nsweeting/authex/README.md

     end
   end

+  # Authenticates the user, and sends them to our custom plug if it fails.
   defp authenticate(conn, _opts) do
-    opts = Authex.Plug.Authentication.init([serializer: MyApp.TokenSerializer])
+    opts = Authex.Plug.Authentication.init([unauthorized: MyApp.UnauthorizedPlug])
     Authex.Plug.Authentication.call(conn, opts)
   end
 end
 ```

-Authorize a user to access a particular endpoint using their token scopes.
-Authorization
+## Authorizing Endpoints

+We can authorize a Phoenix controller using the `Authex.Plug.Authorization` plug.
+This plug checks the scopes of the token and compares them to the "permits" allowed for the controller action.

-works by combining the "permits" with the "type" of request that is being made.
+Authorization works by combining the "permits" with the "type" of request that is being made.

-For example, with our controller below, we are permitting "user" and "admin"
-access.
-The show action would be a `GET` request, and would therefore be a "read"
+For example, with our controller below, we are permitting "user" and "admin" access.
+The show action would be a `GET` request, and would therefore be a "read" type.
-type.

-So, in order to access the show action, our token would require one of the
-two following scopes: `["user/read", "admin/read"]`.

-If a user fails to meet the scope requirements with their token, it will put a
-403 status and halt the conn.

 Requests are bucketed under the following types: